-- Learn and follow safe work procedures. - Correct hazards or report them to supervisors. - Participate in inspections and investigations where applicable. - Use personal protective equipment where required. - Help create a safe workplace by recommending ways to improve the health and safety program.
+- Learn and follow safe work procedures. - Protect their own health and safety and the health and safety of other workers. - Participate in inspections and investigations where applicable. - Use personal protective equipment where required. - Know, understand and comply with health and safety legislation.